jaskaran1031/jaskaran1031.github.io/README.md

-# How to host your Resume on GitHub Pages (and the idea of Tech Communication)
+# How to host your Resume on GitHub Pages

 This README describes how to post and host a resume and on GitHub pages and refers back to some strategies and ideas that are described in Etter's _Modern Technical Communication_.
 This guide will explain every step from opening a GitHub account up to designing your resume with themes.